wp-plugins/wp-secure-image/readme.txt

 2. After uploading or selecting an existing class image, nominate the settings to apply to the page or post.
 3. Here you can nominate the default settings that apply to all Secure Image pages.
 4. A file list can be displayed showing all Secure Image class files that have been uploaded.

+== Changelog ==

+= 0.2 =
+* Added parameters to shorcode for editing of existing image inserts.
+* Same images can be used on multiple posts with unique settings.
+* Revised default settings options.
+* Revised functions to comply with CodePlex recommendations.

+= 0.1 =
+* First release.

 == About ==